itsaqibzafar/React-CRUD/README.md

   <h2 align="center">React Crud - A simple CRUD application</h2>

-  Calculater is a fully responsive web application, <br />Responsive for all devices, build using React JS.
+  React Crud is a fully responsive web application, <br />Responsive for all devices, build using React JS.

   <a href="https://dancing-quokka-267024.netlify.app"><strong>➥ Live Demo</strong></a>